 You will find Brazeau County’s candidate package here.

-In order to become a candidate in the municipal election the below forms must be filled out completely and submitted to the Returning Officer or Substitute Returning Officer prior to the close of nominations at 12 p.m. on September 20, 2021.
+In order to become a candidate in the municipal election the forms linked below must be filled out completely and submitted to the Returning Officer or Substitute Returning Officer prior to the close of nominations at 12 p.m. on September 20, 2021.
 Please contact Returning Officer Donna Palmer at 780-621-6959 prior to dropping of nomination forms to ensure all required information has been filled in, or to answer any questions.

 LOCAL AUTHORITIES ELECTION ACT